aashish-bth/Drowsiness-Detection-System/README.md

 You required a shape predictor file 'shape_predictor_68_face_landmarks.dat'.
 You can google it and download this file.

-Then open the terminal and run below command.
+Then open the terminal/cmd and run below command.

     python detect_drowsiness_V3.py --shape-predictor shape_predictor_68_face_landmarks.dat

-    or,
+or, if you wish to play an alert then run below command.

     python detect_drowsiness_V3.py --shape-predictor shape_predictor_68_face_landmarks.dat --alarm alarm.wav